-Supervision: Dr Rob Salguero-Gómez (Starting Fall 2021)
+Supervision: Dr Rob Salguero-Gómez

-I will be a Marie Curie Individual Fellow based at the University of Oxford starting in autumn 2021.
-Currently, as a PhD candidate in the Wootton Lab at the University of Chicago, I study how life history strategies evolve and diversify under phased-locked environmental oscillations such as seasons or tides.
-I develop scalable mathematical theory, study variations across natural populations in the field (tidepool copepod Tigriopus californicus), conduct long-term life history selection experiments in the lab, and explore in silico eco-evolutionary dynamics through agent-based modelling.
-Previously, I trained in life history theory and eco-evolutionary feedback dynamics under Drs.
+I am a Marie Curie Individual Fellow based at the University of Oxford.
+I did my PhD in the Wootton Lab at the University of Chicago, where I studied how life history strategies evolve and diversify under phased-locked environmental oscillations such as seasons or tides.
+There, I developed scalable mathematical theory, analyzed variations across natural populations in the field (tidepool copepod, Tigriopus californicus), conducted long-term life history selection experiments in the lab, and explored in silico eco-evolutionary dynamics through agent-based modelling.
+Previously, I trained in life history theory and eco-evolutionary feedback dynamics under Profs.
 Stephen Stearns and David Post at Yale University for my BSc.

 As a Marie Curie Fellow based in the SalGo Team, I now investigate phenological adaptation of plants at a global scale to reach a deeper understanding of how gradients of seasonality across the planet shape the variations of phenology, and its shifts in response to climate change.
 To do this, I am expanding on my theoretical developments and simultaneously making use of today's big data maturity (e.g. COMPADRE) to improve evolutionary understanding of phenology and forecasting power.